Beeciv/Willset/README.md

 ## Usage
 In your Freeciv data directory:

- - Windows: %appdata%/local/freeciv
+ - Windows: %appdata%\local\freeciv
  - Linux: /usr/share/games/freeciv (or wherever you put it)
  - Mac: Let me know!

-Ensure that Willset and Willset.serv are present and extracted.
+Ensure that WillsetS and WillsetS.serv are present and extracted.

-Then, when in the game, type /rulesetdir Willset.
+Then, when in the game, type /rulesetdir WillsetS.

 ## Issues
 There are problems with this ruleset, especially with comments and descriptions.
 I typically work on this quickly before games.